mpapila/Project-Mini-Message-Board/README.md

 - Create new messages with a user name and message text.
 - View existing messages on the home page.
-- Responsive design for easy viewing on various devices.

 ## Live Demo